What happens after my consult?

 What is a consult?

 A consult is your first meeting with an attorney to explore your options.
 Many people call our office and want to know "How much do you charge for a divorce" or "How much to represent me in a custody dispute."
-We do offer some services, like mediation and will packages, for set fees.
-However, more complex case require an evaluation before we can quote you and exact cost.
+Most cases require an evaluation before we can quote you an exact cost.
 This is why consults are frequently required.
 During a consult, we can gather more information from you about the details of your situation, explore options, and then you can make an educated decision about your next step.

 What should I bring to my first meeting with the attorney?

-If you have been served with any type of documents or papers, you need to bring those items with you to your consult.
+1. Documents: If you have been served with any type of documents or papers, you need to bring those items with you to your consult.
 No attorney can effectively advise you if they do not have the actual document before you.

-Likewise, if you will be asking questions about the effect of any document, picture, or recording, you need to bring that as well.
+2. Supporting documents or evidence: Likewise, if you will be asking questions about the effect of any document, picture, or recording, you need to bring that as well.
 This gives the attorney an idea of the real nature of your case and what the evidence is likely to show.
 From there, the attorney can guide you on the legal effect of your document.

 3. List of questions: If you think about your issues and make a list, it reduces the chances that you will forget to ask the attorney an important question.
 It makes the process go much more smoothly when you have a clear outline of what you would like to ask.

 4. Notepad: We do offer notepads to individuals who would like to take notes.
 We encourage note taking as it helps you better evaluate your options after the consult.

 5. Intake Sheet: We also ask that you complete an intake form.
 This basically tells the attorney the general nature of your problem.
 When you contact our office, we will email you the form(s) needed for your consultation.